Gay Lynn Williamson-Grigas, LMHC

 Stories heal us.
 Stories transport us to another place and time.
 Stories release the good endorphins in our brain that help us feel empathy and hopefulness.
 Whether it be a myth, fairy tale, a biography, or a memoir, stories uplift our minds, help us organize thought and emotion, and engage our brain in imagining what might happen next.
 Stories are powerful.
 When we engage in them we can identity our own role in a story we begin to understand our place in the world.
 I will listen and help you tell your story, hear your journey, and help you understand your path for your own inner healing.

-Gay Lynn Williamson-Grigas, LMHC, CAP is a Licensed Mental Health Counselor, Certified Addiction Professional, and completed the MDMA Therapy Training Program through the Multidisciplinary Association of Psychedelic Studies (MAPS) and just returned from the Netherlands in September 2022 from attending the Interdisciplinary Conference on Psychedelic Research (ICPR)- the leading scientific conference in Europe dedicated to advancing psychedelic research and therapies, organized by the OPEN Foundation.
+Gay Lynn Williamson-Grigas, LMHC, CAP is a Licensed Mental Health Counselor and Certified Addiction Professional, and completed the MDMA Therapy Training Program (2021)through the Multidisciplinary Association of Psychedelic Studies (MAPS) and studied in the Netherlands in September 2022 after attending the Interdisciplinary Conference on Psychedelic Research (ICPR)- the leading scientific conference in Europe dedicated to advancing psychedelic research and therapies, organized by the OPEN Foundation.
 She also attended the Psychedelic Science 2023 MAPS Conference in Denver, Colorado.
 Gay Lynn is a lifelong learner and continues with cohort groups and studying with leaders in the field of psychedelic medicines and therapies.
-Her upcoming book is: Psychedelics, Dreams, and Rituals: A Guidebook for Inner Healing.
+Her upcoming book is Psychedelics, Dreams, and Rituals: A Guidebook for Explorers, Therapists, and Facilitators.